DCotterill/halixia-hugo/content/ma/mobility-workout-155.md

 layout: static
 ---

-Try mobility exercises to help increase flexibility
+Try mobility exercises to help increase flexibility.

 Read more about how a specific mobility workout will help improve your flexibility.